morukele/morukele/README.md

-- I’m interested in systems programming
+- I’m interested in building Saas
-- I’m currently learning C++ and Rust
+- I’m currently learning Rust for backend development
 - How to reach me: orukele.dev@gmail.com

 <!---